imjasonh/spelling-bee/README.md

 ## Rules

-Spelling Bee puzzles present solvers with 7 letters in a circle, with one letter in the middle.
+Spelling Bee puzzles present solvers with seven letters in a circle, with one letter in the middle.
 The game is to identify as many words as possible using only these letters, which can be repeated, and where the letter in the center must be used.

 Each word is worth one point, and words using all seven letters are worth three points.